 The reason PhotoReviewer doesn't modify image data is that it gets very messy and there are many hidden "gotchas" involved.
 For example, suppose PhotoReviewer is able to read and display an image, but there is some extra information (such as the EXIF tags that digital cameras generate) that PhotoReviewer doesn't understand.
 Ensuring that no information is lost or corrupted, when many image file formats are exceedingly complex and can contain all sorts of auxiliary data besides the actual image itself, is a very tricky thing to do.

-These issues are very complex to handle well. iPhoto, for example, creates whole directories containing copies of your original images, your modified images, thumbnails of your images, etc., in an effort to both allow modification of images and to preserve the quality of the original.
-That level of complexity is something PhotoReviewer wants to avoid; it's part of the reason why iPhoto is so slow (although admittedly powerful) and PhotoReviewer is so fast.
+These issues are very complex to handle well.
+Apple's Photos app, for example, creates whole directories containing copies of your original images, your modified images, thumbnails of your images, etc., in an effort to both allow modification of images and to preserve the quality of the original.
+That level of complexity is something PhotoReviewer wants to avoid.

 And it's comforting to be guaranteed absolutely that your images are not being corrupted or degraded in any way when handled by PhotoReviewer; that's a guarantee that no application that actually modifies your images can make.
 Your original image is like your "negative" back in the film days; you might want to retouch or even cut up a print, but you want to think very hard before doing such things to a negative, because if you mess up your negative, you've got no way to recover from that.